 Kids form into groups and choose between several Chemistry-related projects in February.
 After preparing for a few months, the groups compete against other NJ high schools at the Chemistry Olympics competition, at NJIT in mid-May.
-The club meets Wednesdays during block 5, in room 924.
-Arrangements can be made with an adivsor for alternate meetings days.
+Arrangements can be made with an advisor for alternate meetings days.

 Rehearse and perform a play for children at the elementary schools in the district.
 Actors are also expected to make their own costumes and help with props and scenery.
 Open to all grades.
 This play is less competitive in terms of roles than the main stage plays (9/10; 11/12; Musical) and numerous people are needed because it is double cast.
 A good opportunity to get experience and for crew people looking to get their acting requirement to become a member of the Thespian Society.
-Auditions in the Spring after the musical.
+Auditions are in the spring after the musical.
 Listen to morning announcements for information.